glennklockwood/limelead/content/pages/personal/about.md

 for various parallel storage systems including Lustre, Spectrum Scale, and [object stores][object stores page], and where all of these technologies were going.

+In late 2019, I was asked to lead NERSC's [Storage Systems Group][nersc ssg] which is responsible for managing most of the center's production storage systems totalling over 200 PB of tape and 120 PB of disk.
+I was responsible for managing eight storage engineers and a significant capital budget, and during my tenure we brought in two new staff and procuring and deploying a 60 PB Spectrum Scale file system.
+However, the challenges of being a first-time manager amidst a global pandemic and the loss of the technical responsibilities led me to step down from this acting position a year later and return to the Advanced Technologies Group at NERSC.

+As of 2021, my role is still predominantly storage-focused and is comprised of three major responsibilities:

+1. Staying abreast of new technologies, coordinating relationships with storage vendors, and evaluating new technologies as they may pertain to future HPC systems.
+2. Advocating for NERSC externally (whether it be to other HPC facilities, the vendor community, or the public at large) to ensure that the great work we do, the great systems we deploy, and the unique workload requirements we face are well represented across the HPC community.
+3. Shepherding cross-team projects and providing technical accountability for the purposes of procurement, contracting, external oversight, and project management.

+My favorite part of the job is getting to interact with smart people from all over the world and connecting great tools, technologies, and techniques with hard problems to create clever solutions.

 [ru engineering]: http://soe.rutgers.edu
 [imsl]: http://glass.rutgers.edu/